Cwantic/Documentation/Design/Modification.md

 ![Image](../Images/EndCondition1.png)

-MetaPiping let you change the joint of multiple nodes in one operation.
+MetaPiping lets you change the joint of multiple nodes in one operation.

 Select multiple nodes, change the properties, and click on the **Modify** button :